FR / EN

 [Roots]

-Frédérique Guay is a multidisciplinary artist, community herbalist, ecology educator, and kitchen witch from the Laurentides region of Québec, now gardening in Tiohtià:ke / Mooniyang, Montréal.
-Clustering plant, soil, and multispecies worlds, her practice nests craft, herbalism, and community ecology through biomaterials sculptures and site-responsive installations.
-Emerging from plant and insect morphologies, mutualist relationships, protective responses, and esoteric praxis, her work tantalizes through experiments in decay, catalytic mutation, relational sensing, and hybrid becoming.
+My name is Flor, and Cecropia (like the moth Hyalophora cecropia) is my enmeshed, curious project.
+I am a multidisciplinary artist, community herbalist, ecologist, and kitchen witch from the Laurentides region of Québec, now gardening in Tiohtià:ke / Mooniyang, Montréal.
+Clustering everything between the stellar and the soil, my practice nests fibre crafts, holistic medicine, and community ecology through biomaterial sculptures and site-responsive installations.
+Rooted in the medicinal gardens I tend, crafts passed down through my family’s hands, plant and insect morphologies, and esoteric praxis, my work conjures through experiments in composting, mutation, relational sensing, and hybrid becoming.

-Alongside her studio practice in Chabanel, she facilitates ecology-based programs and collaborates with youth and community allies, translating complex botanical theories through collective making, sensory activation, and material alchemy.
-Attuned to both philosophy nodes and micro-organic chemistry, she is completing her final year in Biology, Visual Arts, and Community Art Education at Concordia University, while studying Ecological Restoration at the University of Victoria.
+Alongside my studio practice in Chabanel, I facilitate ecology-based programs and collaborate with youth and community allies, translating affective plant and fungal ecologies through collective making, sensory activation, and material alchemy.
+Attuned to both philosophy nodes, microbiology, and mysticism, I am completing my final year in Biology, Visual Arts and Community Art Education at Concordia University, while studying Ecological Restoration at the University of Victoria.

-Through the publication of pedagogical zines on community care, mutual aid, and compost, and through exhibitions such as Loulou pour toujours (2025), Earth Tones: Magic Items (2024), as well as public and in-situ projects including La Falaise, Prairie Louvain, and Parc du Boisé Saint-Sulpice, her lore cultivates spaces where human and more-than-human worlds meet, entangle, and co-digest.
-In 2026, she was selected for the Bootlegger Magazine 3.5 Edition and exhibition, an upcoming Earth Tones exhibition, and the In Terre Art In Situ Residency.
+Through the publication of pedagogical zines on community care, mutual aid, and compost, and through exhibitions such as Loulou pour toujours (2025), Earth Tones: Magic Items (2024), as well as public and in-situ projects including La Falaise, Prairie Louvain, and Parc du Boisé Saint-Sulpice, my lore cultivates spaces where human and more-than-human worlds meet, entangle, and co-digest.
+In 2026, I am sprouting works for the Bootlegger Magazine 3.5 Edition and exhibition at la SAT, an upcoming Earth Tones exhibition, and the In Terre Art In Situ Residency.

 [Compost Spells]

-Fermenting in the liminal thresholds between soil, dream, and speculative worlds, I cultivate a cobweb practice rooted in the unruly ecologies of decay, magic, and care.
-My sculptures emerge as hybrid, living organisms — breathing exoskeletons, feral biomaterial bodies, and world-built ecosystems that weave plant morphologies with arthropod sensoria.
-They inhabit the porous and enmeshed realms, questioning what happens when ecologies circulate knowledge and care across scales—microbial, vegetal, human, planetary.
+Fermenting in the liminal thresholds between soil, dream, and speculative worlds, I cultivate a cobweb practice rooted in the unruly ecologies of decay and life.
+My sculptures emerge as strange hybrid living organisms—breathing exoskeletons and feral biomaterial bodies.
+They weave plant morphologies with arthropod ecologies and inhabit porous realms, circulating care across scales: microbial, vegetal, human, planetary.

 [Care Potion]